 The NaHec Bill aims to change this by establishing a formal council that will oversee the arts sector, providing much-needed support and structure.
 From ensuring fair artist compensation to preserving Malawi’s rich cultural heritage, the bill presents a promising future for us local creatives.
 However, like any groundbreaking legislation, it also raises questions about funding, implementation, and enforcement.

-We’re still digesting the bill but for now, but for now, let’s dive into what it could mean for the future of Malawi’s creative industries and how it could shape the careers of many artists across the country.
+We’re still digesting the bill but for now, let’s dive into what it could mean for the future of Malawi’s creative industries and how it could shape the careers of many artists across the country.

 Key Takeaways from the NaHec Bill